Deterministic Identification Codes for Fading Channels: Notations and definitions

 The DI code is used as depicted in \cref{fig:comm_sys}.
-Given an identity $i\in [M]$ the encoder transmits codeword $\u_i$.
-The receiver $j$ accepts the identity if and only if the output $\y\in D_j$.
-So, the missed-identification error or type I error corresponds to the case, when the identity $i$ is rejected by the receiver expecting the identity $i$.
+Given an identity $i\in [n^{nR}]$ the encoder transmits codeword $\u_i$.
+The receiver with identity $j$ accepts the identity if and only if the output $\y\in D_j$.
+So, the missed-identification error or type I error corresponds to the case, when $i=j$, but the identity is rejected by the receiver.
+The probability of such error is given by \eqref{Eq.GTypeIErrorDef}.
 The false identification error or type II error corresponds to the case when the identity $i$ is accepted by the receiver expecting the identity $j$.
+The probability of such error is defined in \eqref{Eq.GTypeIIErrorDef}.